“We need to free Siyanda…

 - Siyanda told the officers at the time she had been racially attacked, yet they admitted in court they did not investigate her allegations of a racial assault

 Siyanda’s previous Solicitors lodged an appeal against her conviction.
-The grounds include the failure by the police to present crucial forensic evidence during the trial; the admission during the trial by police that it failed to investigate the race hate crime against Siyanda; and the complete undermining of the assailants versions of events as evidenced by the injuries sustained by Siyanda.
-Moreover, they argue that the jury failed to properly understand the directions of the sitting Judge in his summing up.
+The grounds include the failure by the police to present crucial forensic evidence during the trial; the admission during the trial by police that they failed to investigate the race hate crime against Siyanda; and the complete undermining of the assailants versions of events as evidenced by the injuries sustained by Siyanda.
+Moreover, it is argued the jury failed to properly understand the directions of the sitting Judge in his summing up.
 The appeal is likely to be listed for a hearing towards end of 2020.

 The appeal was dismissed by a single Judge.

 An onward right of appeal to the Court of Appeal has now been lodged and representation has been secured by Siyanda’s new legal defence team Virgo Consultancy Services Ltd who have retained Michael Mansfield QC to advocate on behalf of Siyanda at her appeal.